msarawut/HCI/README.md

 	(4.4) Computer MAP mixed candidate with ranking and no-ranking.
-5. This link for download input files. https://drive.google.com/drive/folders/19IxJeDAgx8rV7CjlcoUqOtlUEIf3jY21 There are 3 flies.
-First flie is full 64-bit.
-Second file is index bit (example for 8-bit).
-Thrid file is raw query for traininf and testing.
+5. This link for download input files. https://drive.google.com/drive/folders/19IxJeDAgx8rV7CjlcoUqOtlUEIf3jY21 There are 3 floders.
+There are input floder, measure floder, and output floder.
+There are 3 flies in input floder, first full 64-bit, second index 8-bit and third raw query.